MetaMask/metamask-android-sdk/README.md

 ## Examples
 See the [app](./app/) directory for an example dapp integrating the SDK, to act as a guide on how to connect to ethereum and make requests.

+## Logging

+We only log three SDK events: `connection_request`, `connected` and `disconnected`.
+This helps us to debug and monitor the SDK connection quality.
+If you wish to disable this, you can do so by setting `ethereum.enableDebug = false`.

 ## Requirements
 ### MetaMask Mobile